 "It must be noted that the Consumer Fraud Act was enacted for

-the very purpose of preventing some practices which
+the very purpose of

 may indeed be pursued in modern business."